Thomas White Woodbury

-Thomas White Woodbury (1818–1871) was an English journalist and beekeeper, devoting himself entirely to beekeeping from 1850 onwards after the death of his son.
-He was responsible for introducing Ligurian or Italian bees to Britain in 1859.
+Thomas White Woodbury (18 December 1818–1871) was an English journalist and beekeeper, devoting himself entirely to beekeeping from 1850 onwards after the death of his son.
+He innovated hive designs and was responsible for introducing Ligurian or Italian bees to Britain in 1859.
+He wrote to the Journal of Horticulture where he had a section on bees to which his contributions were signed as "A Devonshire bee-keeper".
+Charles Darwin corresponded with him while examining variations in domesticated bees.